Mark Cuban: Early life and education

-Cuban was born in Pittsburgh, Pennsylvania, on July 31, 1958.
+Cuban was born in Pittsburgh, Pennsylvania on July 31, 1958.
 His father, Norton Cuban, was an automobile upholsterer.
-Cuban described his mother, Shirley (née Feldman), as someone with "a different job or different career goal every other week."
+He described his mother, Shirley (née Feldman), as someone with "a different job or different career goal every other week."

-Cuban is Jewish, and grew up in Mt.
+Cuban is Jewish.
+He grew up in Mt.
 Lebanon, an affluent suburb of Pittsburgh, in a working-class family.
 His paternal grandfather changed the surname from "Chabenisky" to "Cuban" after his family emigrated from Russian Empire (modern territory of Ukraine) through Ellis Island.
 His maternal grandfather was a Bessarabian Jewish immigrant and his maternal grandmother was from Lithuania.

 Cuban first ventured into business at age of 12.
 He sold garbage bags to pay for a pair of expensive sneakers.
 A few years later, he earned money by selling stamps and coins.
 At age 16, Cuban took advantage of a Pittsburgh Post-Gazette strike by running newspapers from Cleveland to Pittsburgh.

 Instead of completing his senior year of high school, he enrolled as a full-time student at the University of Pittsburgh, where he became a member of the Pi Lambda Phi fraternity.
 After one year at the University of Pittsburgh, Cuban transferred to Indiana University in Bloomington, Indiana, where he graduated from the Kelley School of Business in 1981 with a Bachelor of Science degree in management.
 He chose Indiana's Kelley School of Business without even visiting the campus because it "had the least expensive tuition of all the business schools on the top 10 list".
 He had various business ventures during college, including a bar, disco lessons, and a chain letter.

-After graduating, Cuban returned to Pittsburgh and took a job with Mellon Bank, where he immersed himself in the study of machines and networking.
+After graduating, Cuban returned to Pittsburgh and took a job with Mellon Bank, where he worked converting the old manual process at smaller regional banks to new computerized systems.

 Business career

-On July 7, 1982, Cuban moved to Dallas, Texas, where he first found a job as a bartender for a Greenville Avenue bar called Elan and then as a salesperson for Your Business Software, one of the earliest PC software retailers in Dallas.
+In 1982, Cuban moved to Dallas, Texas, where he first found a job as a bartender for a Greenville Avenue bar called Elan and then as a salesperson for Your Business Software, one of the earliest PC software retailers in Dallas.
 He was fired less than a year later, after meeting with a client to procure new business instead of opening the store.